clojure-grimoire/grimoire/resources/1.4.0/clojure.core/proxy/docstring.md

-class-and-interfaces - a vector of class namesargs - a (possibly empty) vector of arguments to the superclassconstructor.f => (name [params*] body) or(name ([params*] body) ([params+] body) ...)Expands to code which creates a instance of a proxy class thatimplements the named class/interface(s) by calling the suppliedfns.
+class-and-interfaces - a vector of class names

+  args - a (possibly empty) vector of arguments to the superclass constructor.

+  f => (name [params*] body) or
+  (name ([params*] body) ([params+] body) ...)

+  Expands to code which creates a instance of a proxy class that implements the named class/interface(s) by calling the supplied fns.
 A single class, if provided, must be first.
-If not provided itdefaults to Object.The interfaces names must be valid interface types.
-If a method fnis not provided for a class method, the superclass methd will becalled.
-If a method fn is not provided for an interface method, anUnsupportedOperationException will be thrown should it becalled.
-Method fns are closures and can capture the environment inwhich proxy is called.
-Each method fn takes an additional implicitfirst arg, which is bound to 'this.
-Note that while method fns canbe provided to override protected methods, they have no other accessto protected members, nor to super, as these capabilities cannot beproxied.
+If not provided it defaults to Object.

+  The interfaces names must be valid interface types.
+If a method fn is not provided for a class method, the superclass methd will be called.
+If a method fn is not provided for an interface method, an UnsupportedOperationException will be thrown should it be called.
+Method fns are closures and can capture the environment in which proxy is called.
+Each method fn takes an additional implicit first arg, which is bound to 'this.
+Note that while method fns can be provided to override protected methods, they have no other access to protected members, nor to super, as these capabilities cannot be proxied.